 NAIITS, is one of the two divisions of Indigenous Pathways, a non-sectarian organization dedicated to encouraging the Indigenous community to develop and to articulate Indigenous perspectives on theology and practice.
 We encourage the development and implementation of Indigenous learning styles and world views through encouraging the development of a body of written work that addresses biblical, theological, and ethical issues from within Native North American and other Indigenous perspectives.
 We do so in concert with those of other ethnicities who would speak into this context.
-NAIITS currently has five degree program partnerships offering BA, MA and Ph.D programs.
+NAIITS currently has five degree program partnerships offering four MA programs and a PhD program.

 We seek to facilitate the creation of a written theological foundation for a) the visioning of new paradigms to reach Native North Americans and other Indigenous peoples with the Good News of Jesus; and, b) the contextualization of the Good News in Indigenous communities